-My name is Richard Fox, and I’m an anthropologist specializing in the historical and ethnographic study of South and Southeast Asian religions, with a special emphasis on media and performance in Indonesia and the wider Malay region.
-I also have a longstanding interest in the philosophy of the human sciences.
+My name is Richard Fox, and I’m an anthropologist specializing in the historical and ethnographic study of South and Southeast Asian religions, with a special emphasis on language, media and performance in Indonesia and the wider Malay region.
+I also have a longstanding interest in the philosophy of the human sciences and the role of international enquiry in liberal education.

 In July 2018 I was appointed Professor and Chair of Pacific and Asian Studies at the University of Victoria in British Columbia, Canada.